wasiejen/Free-Snap-Tap/README.md

 **V0.8.1**

 - delay is now active as default
-  - `-nodelay` start argument can be used to disbale delay and crossover
+  - `-nodelay` start argument can be used to disable delay and crossover
 - min max delay per start argument settable
   - `-delay=20,10`
 - comments now work in the group files